 - Don’t center your content.
 Our site is mostly designed for left-aligned content.
 Centered titles, buttons, and images can look floaty and awkward on our pages.
 Longer content, when centered, can take on a “wine glass” shape, which is distracting.

 - Don’t overdo boldface.
 Use it sparingly to get the most out of it.
-Make good use of headings, bullets, and briefer text to prioritize your information and make your page easier to read.
+Use headings, bullets, and briefer text to prioritize your information.

 - Do use images.
 Photographs add life and personality to pages.
 Browse the Amherst Flickr sets, or contact Photography Services in Communications for specific photos.

 - Do contact Communications for help!
-Use our web services request form for a fast response.
+Use our web services request form.